Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: Papapetrou field as the Gravitoelectromagnetic field tensor of stationary spacetimes

-where it is obvious that ${E_g}_a\xi^a=0$ and ${B_g}_a\xi^a=0$, ensuring that these 4-vectors have no components along the TKVF, i.e in the coordinate system adapted to the Killing vector they reduce to ${E_g}_0 \doteq 0 \doteq {B_g}_0$ as expected.
-The above introduced GM 4-vector is proportional to the so called {\it twist} of the Killing vector field \cite{Geroch,Wald}.
-It is also noted that one should distinguish between the 3-vectors ${\bf E}_g$ and ${\bf B}_g$ living in $\Sigma_3$ and the spatial components of the 4-vectors ${E_g}_a$ and ${B_g}_a$ denoted by ${{}^{(3)}E_g}_\alpha$ and ${{}^{(3)}B_g}_\alpha$ respectively.
-For example, in the coordinate system adapted to the TKVF, one can obtain the following relations between the two quantities,

-in which it is noted that ${E_g}^\alpha = \gamma^{\alpha\beta}{E_g}_\beta$.\\ On the other hand, electromagnetism in curved backgrounds have been the subject of many studies specially when the curved background is a cosmological one such asc a FLRW spacetime.
+Electromagnetism in curved backgrounds have been the subject of many studies specially when the curved background is a cosmological one such as a FLRW spacetime.
 In almost all these investigations, the electromagnetic (Faraday) field tensor is decomposed into electric and magnetic fields, with respect to the 4-velocity $u^a$ of a {\it timelike observer} ($u^au_a = 1$) as follows \cite{Lich,ellis}

 so that the electric and magnetic 4-vectors are given by